cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

 In this example we add/override several properties:

-* `director.max_threads` sets the number of concurrent threads Micro BOSH [director](/bosh/how-bosh-works.html#director) will use to perform some actions (i.e. the number of parallel `create vm` tasks), so set this option according to your OpenStack environment (if not set, the default is 32 concurrent threads).
+* `director.max_threads` sets the number of concurrent threads Micro BOSH [director](/bosh/bosh-components.html#director) will use to perform some actions (i.e. the number of parallel `create vm` tasks), so set this option according to your OpenStack environment (if not set, the default is 32 concurrent threads).
-* `hm.resurrector_enabled` enables the [BOSH Health Monitor](/bosh/how-bosh-works.html#hm) resurrector plugin.
+* `hm.resurrector_enabled` enables the BOSH Health Monitor [Resurrector](/bosh/bosh-components.html#resurrector)  plugin.
 This plugin will lookup for jobs in a down state, and will try to resurrect (bring up) them.
 * `ntp` sets the [Internet Time Servers](http://www.ntp.org/) to be used to synchronize the clocks of new vms.

 ### <a id="download_stemcell"></a>Download Micro BOSH stemcell ###